Couples seeking counseling services often ask for help with their communication skills.

 I redirect them to begin developing acceptance skills in relationships.
 What nurtures and sustains loving intimate relationships is learning to relate through acceptance instead of judgment.

 The underlying fear that there is not enough ” _______” for me is what drives the judging, shaming, blaming and criticizing in order to try to change the self or the other so that there is more “_______” for me.

 This approach chases love away instead of enhancing it.

-Self acceptance and acceptance of your partner is what ends the war and returns you to relating from a place of composure.
+Self-acceptance and acceptance of your partner are what end the war and return you to relating from a place of composure.
 Composure and calm allow you to negotiate the changes that are needed with each other without feeling attacked.

-This acceptance and non judgemental way of relating also makes it easier to not withhold or keep secrets from each other.
-Risking letting my authentic self to handle what I normally give to my performer self, shifts me back to my vulnerable truth instead of my defensive being on guard.
+This acceptance and nonjudgemental way of relating also makes it easier to not withhold or keep secrets from each other.
+Risking letting my authentic self handle what I normally give to my performer self, shifts me back to my vulnerable truth instead of my defensive being on guard.